Literary devices

 Allusions and direct references

-Orwell frequently makes direct references to real-life people and events, to make the story appear more realistic.
-In a general sense, it is implied that the history of Orwell’s world matches the history of our own world up until the middle of the 20th century - so it contains direct references to real totalitarian governments such as the Soviet Union and Nazi Germany - especially in Goldstein’s book, which frequently makes comparisons between them and Oceania.
-Note that these would have felt even more relevant when the book was published in 1949, since Nazi Germany had only recently been defeated in World War II, and the Soviet Union continued to exist.
+Orwell often makes direct references to real-life people and events, to make the story appear more realistic.
+It is hinted that the history of Orwell’s world matches the history of our own world up until the middle of the 20th century - so it contains direct references to real totalitarian governments such as the Soviet Union and Nazi Germany - especially in Goldstein’s book, which frequently makes comparisons between them and Oceania.
+Note that these references would have felt even more relevant when the book was published in 1949, since Nazi Germany had only recently been defeated in World War II, and the Soviet Union still existed and was a powerful global force.

 The book’s Appendix about the language of Newspeak contains a direct transcription of the first section of the Declaration of Independence, as an example of a piece of text that would be nearly impossible to translate into Newspeak, because it is full of ideas and concepts that would be forbidden to even consider in Oceania - such as individual liberty, human rights, or rebellion against established government (p.
 325).